 - Independence - preserve optionality in delivery models and implementation technology should be open.

-- Develops, delivers and maintains API standards.
+- Develops, maintains, and publishes payment-related API standards.

 On behalf of the payments industry, the API Centre: